-- 12 large mild green chiles, such as Hatch chiles
+- 12 large mild green chiles (such as Hatch chiles)

 - 1 large onion

-- 2 tablespoons lard or vegetable oil
+- 2 tablespoons lard (or vegetable oil)

-- 1 1/2 teaspoons fine sea salt, plus more to taste (if you’re using commercial broth, reduce this amount to about 1/2 teaspoon)
+- 1 1/2 teaspoons fine sea salt (plus more to taste; if you’re using commercial broth, reduce this amount to about 1/2 teaspoon)

-- 2 pounds pork butt or shoulder, trimmed of excess fat and cut into bite-size pieces
+- 2 pounds pork butt (or shoulder, trimmed of excess fat and cut into bite-size pieces)

 - 2 tablespoons flour

-- 1 cup beer or broth or water
+- 1 cup beer (or broth or water)

-- 2 cups broth or water
+- 2 cups broth (or water)

 Then put the chiles in a bowl and cover with a pot lid or foil.
 Let them sit and steam and cool down a bit for at least 15 minutes.

 Heat lard or oil in a large, heavy pot.
-Add the onions, chiles, and salt and cook, stirring when you think of it, until the onions are soft, about 3 minutes.
+Add the onions, chiles, and salt and cook, stirring when you think of it, until the onions are soft - about 3 minutes.

-- Brown the pork, working in batches just large enough to be in the pot in a single layer of pieces that don’t touch.
+Brown the pork, working in batches just large enough to be in the pot in a single layer of pieces that don’t touch.
 This step adds extra flavor and helps melt some of the fat off the meat.

-- Add the 2 cups of broth or water and return vegetables and pork to the pot.
+Add the 2 cups of broth or water and return vegetables and pork to the pot.
 Everything should be covered by liquid, add more broth or water to cover if necessary.

-- Bring the mixture to a boil, then reduce to simmer and cook, covered, until the pork is extremely tender, about an hour.
-Alternatively, you can put the whole covered pot in a 350 F oven and bake for about an hour.
+Bring the mixture to a boil, then reduce to simmer, and cook, covered, until the pork is extremely tender - about an hour.
+(Alternatively, you can put the whole covered pot in a 350 F oven and bake for about an hour.)

-- You can cool the stew and remove the fat that will congeal on top, but be warned that doing so will remove some of the delicious, unctuous flavor that makes this simple stew to special.
+Remove the lid and simmer to reduce and thicken the liquid, if you like.
+Add more salt to taste, if needed.
+(You can cool the stew and remove the fat that will congeal on top, but be warned that doing so will remove some of the delicious, unctuous flavors that makes this simple stew to special.)